a-martyn/website/README.md

 Optional configuration includes:

-- If your post requires linked assets add an alias of `./input/assets/`
+- If your post requires linked assets add symlink to `./input/content/assets/`, remember to use full path e.g. `ln -s full/path/to/input/content/assets/ full/path/to/input/content/my-post/assets`
 - Set `"index": true` to display on homepage index, or `false` to publish page without link from index
-- Homepage images should be 700x400px and live in `./input/assets`
+- Homepage images should be 700x400px and live in `./input/content/assets`